kdgyun/Sorting_Algorithm/SortingAlgorithm/Java/README.md

 > - QuickSort : implemented with middle element selected as the pivot (standard)
-> - LPQuickSort : implemented with left element selected as the pivot
+> - LeftPivotQuickSort : implemented with left element selected as the pivot
-> - RPQuickSort : implmemented with right element selected as the pivot
+> - RightPivotQuickSort : implmemented with right element selected as the pivot

 </br></br></br>